 As this patent tells us, Google might see the anchor text of “terms of service” on a page, and automatically not send much PageRank to that page.

-There have been a lot of things written about PageRank over the years, but if you haven’t read about the Reasonable Surfer and don’t understand the transformation it describes from a random surfer model, you really should.
+There have been a lot of things written about PageRank over the years.
+Still, if you haven’t read about the Reasonable Surfer and don’t understand the transformation it describes from a random surfer model, you really should.

-Here’s a blog post I wrote about it that you can use as a kick start:
+Here’s a blog post I wrote about it that you could use as a kick start:

 8. Co-Occurrence Matrix

-I’ve written a number of posts over the last decade about phrase-based indexing, and it’s probably one of the most important SEO topics of that time period.
-And one of the most ignored and under rated.
-There are a number of patents from Google that describe how phrase-based indexing work, and how Google may have incorporated it into its inverted index.
+I’ve written several posts over the last decade about phrase-based indexing, and it’s probably one of the most important SEO topics of that period.
+And one of the most ignored and underrated.
+Several patents from Google describe how phrase-based indexing works, and how Google may have incorporated it into its inverted index.

-In Phrase-Based-Indexing, meaningful good phrases are identified on web pages, and are mapped to those pages in an inverted index.
-In search results sets for queries, the phrases that co-occur within the top 100, or top 1,000 or some other set may be identified.
-For words or phrases that might have more than one meaning, those results might be clustered so that pages about similar topics are grouped together to find their co-occurring phrases.
+In Phrase-Based-Indexing, meaningful good phrases are identified on web pages and are mapped to those pages in an inverted index.
+In search results sets for queries, the phrases that co-occur within the top 100, or top 1,000, or some other set may be identified.
+For words or phrases that might have more than one meaning, those results might be clustered so that pages about similar topics are grouped to find their co-occurring phrases.

-These co-occurring phrases are called “related words” and when they appear on a page that might rank for the initial query, Google may boost them in search results.
-If too many “related words” appear on a page, beyond a statistical likelihood, Google might consider that page to be spam.
+These co-occurring phrases are called “related words,” When they appear on a page that might rank for the initial query, Google may boost them in search results.
+If too many “related words” appear on a page, beyond a statistical likelihood, Google might consider that page to be spam beyond a statistical likelihood.

-Google may look for these “related words” in anchor text, and may weigh links associated with anchor text differently based upon the level of co-occurrence going on.
-Here’s a passage from one of the patents that describes how that works, and it’s interesting give our discussion of the HITS algorithm above, how it refers to documents pointed to with highly co-occurring related words as “expert documents”.
+Google may look for these “related words” in the anchor text and may weigh links associated with anchor text differently based on the co-occurrence level.
+Here’s a passage from one of the patents that describe how that works, and it’s interesting to give our discussion of the HITS algorithm above, how it refers to documents pointed to with highly co-occurring related words as “expert documents.”